Faculty

 Professor of Medicine University of Toronto - Toronto, Ontario Canada

 She won the “Silver Shovel”, given by the graduating medical class of the University of Toronto to the best lecturer in the undergraduate years.
-She has also won the University of Toronto Faculty of Medicine Postgraduate Teaching Award, given to the best teacher in the postgraduate program.
+She has also won the University of Toronto Faculty of Medicine Postgraduate Teaching Award, given to the best teacher in the postgraduate program across all academic hospitals.
 In 2013 she was the recipient of the Donald Seldin Award for excellence in nephrology at the National Kidney Foundation (US).
 She was the 2015 Recipient of the Lifetime Achievement Award at the Annual Dialysis Conference and the International Distinguished Medal at the Spring Clinical Meetings of the National Kidney Foundation in 2016.
 In 2018 she was the recipient of the Gabor Zellerman Award for Research and Excellence in Peritoneal Dialysis.
-She is a deputy editor of the Journal of the American Society of Nephrology.
-Dr. Bargman is co-author of the chapter “Chronic Kidney Disease” in the 17th-20th editions of Harrison’s Principles of Internal Medicine.
+In 2022 she won the Robert Narins award for excellence in teaching from the American Society of Nephrology.
+She is a former deputy editor of the Journal of the American Society of Nephrology.
+Dr. Bargman is co-author of the chapter “Chronic Kidney Disease” in the 17th to the upcoming 21st edition of Harrison’s Principles of Internal Medicine.

 Speaker 1